-It is easy to assume that anything that is safe to use on humans is safe to use on cats, however, cats lack the necessary liver enzymes to break down many products which are safe to use in humans.
+It is easy to assume that anything safe to use on humans is safe to use on cats; however, cats lack the necessary liver enzymes to break down many products which are safe to use in humans.
 They are also at an increased risk of toxicity due to ingesting anything which comes into contact with their coat when they groom.

 Products which contain either chlorhexidine diacetate or iodine, as well as salt water (saline), are safe for cats.